Azareal/Gosora/README.md

 If you like this software, please give it a star and give us some feedback :)

 If you dislike it, please give us some feedback on how to make it better!
 We're always looking for feedback.
 We love hearing your opinions.
 If there's something missing or something doesn't look quite right, don't worry!
-We plan to add many, many things in the coming months!
+We plan to add many, many things in the run up to v0.1!

 # Features